91AV

 University of Oxford, UK

-2025 Environment Prize: awarded for deepening the understanding of atomistic processes underpinning the properties of complex materials for lithium...
+For deepening the understanding of atomistic processes underpinning the properties of complex materials for lithium batteries and hybrid photovolta...

 Professor Samson Jenekhe